Mendel's Experiments: The Study Of Pea Plants & Inheritance

 Garden pea (Pisum sativum): Garden pea was selected by Gregor.
 J. Mendel for his experiments.
 Based on these studies only, he proposed principles of heredity.
 Mendel's experiment: Gregor Johann Mendel is also known as the father of genetics.
 He studied the inheritance of the seven pairs of the contrasting traits present in the garden pea plants.

-Mendel's Pea Garden When looking for something to experiment with, Mendel turned to what was already available in his own backyard: the common pea plant.
 The pea plant was perfect for Mendel's experiments for a number of reasons.
 First, pea plants were easy to grow and could be grown quickly in large numbers.
-With the help of a small brush, Mendel was able to move pollen from
+With the help of a small brush, Mendel was able to move pollen from one plant to another to control which plants were being mated.
+Second, the shape of the flowers made it easy to control ...

 by Mendel, including smooth or wrinkled ripe seeds, yellow or green seed albumen, purple or white flower, tall or dwarf stem length, and others.
 WHAT WERE THE FINDINGS?
 Over the course of his experiments, Mendel made three important discoveries: 1.
 The Law of Segregation: offspring acquire one hereditary factor from each parent 2.